Hands-on Gear Review

 Manufacturer: Katabatic Gear

-The Katabatic Gear Palisade is likely the best ultralight quilt in the world.
-However, it's only available directly from the small manufacturer in Colorado (generally backlogged due to high demand, involving long delays in delivery).
-Our top rated ultralight option availabe from major retailers is the Western Mountaineering Highlite.
-It's also the top rated light option with a zipper and a hood.
+The Katabatic Gear Palisade is likely the best ultralight sleeping bag in the world.
+(We've tested nearly all of them and this is by far our favorite.)
+However, it's only available directly from the small manufacturer in Colorado, which is often backlogged due to high demand, involving long delays in delivery.
+Our top rated ultralight sleeping bag option available from major retailers is the Mountain Hardwear MTN Speed 32.

 Based on our criteria for evaluation and experience testing more than 50 different sleeping bags, the Palisade tops the charts as the the best all-purpose bag for multi-day trips in three-season and light winter conditions.
-The bag weighs 18.8 oz. on our scale and kept our testers warm to around freezing.
-Critically, the bag's girth can adjust to the amount of clothing you are wearing, which enables it to be used with a puffy down jacket for ultralight trips below freezing.
+The bag weighs 18.8 oz. on our scale and has kept our testers warm to around freezing on a myriad of backcountry trips from Maine to Washington to Alaska.
+Critically, the bag's girth can adjust to the amount of clothing you are wearing, which enables it to be used with a puffy down jacket for ultralight trips below freezing--this is the primary reason to purchase a quilt instead of a tradition sleeping bag.

 Moving from a quilt to a traditional style bag reduces versatility and adds weight.
 If you prefer a bottom to your bag we suggest the ZPack's 20 Degree for the highest warmth-to-weight ratio and the Feathered Friends Vireo for winter alpine climbing.
 The Enlightened Equipment Revelation is the best value ultralight bag we've tested.